 Mayor Hardin asked if there is any urgency for the item, which City Manager responded no.

-A motion made Commissioner Perkins. seconded was by by Commissioner McGee. that the Resolution be Postponed until the January 22, 2019 City Commission meeting.
+motion made Commissioner Perkins, seconded by A by was Postponed McGee, that the Resolution until Commissioner be the January 22, 2019 City Commission meeting.
 The motion by the following vote:

 Yes: McGee

 No: Eaton